Mathias Fischer (basketball): Club career

 Fischer began his coaching career as an assistant coach with Rhöndorfer TV in 2000 before he took assistant coach positions for Brandt Hagen, BBC Amicale Steinsel and RheinEnergie Köln.
 Fischer took his first head coach position for the Luxembourg team Black Star Mersch in 2004.
 Fischer eventually moved to Worthersee Piraten, Allianz Swans Gmunden, and Giessen 46ers.
 Fischer was appointed head coach of Telekom Baskets Bonn on 5 June 2013.

+On July 10, 2024, Fischer was hired as the head coach of the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

+On July 24, 2025, Fischer was re-signed as the head coach of the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

 Luxembourg national team

 Fischer coached the Luxembourg national team in 2007.